physio

 Our Team

-Graham Morgan, BSc Physiotherapy, MSc Musculoskeletal Medicine, INDEPENDENt physiotherapist PRESCRIBER, INJECTION THERAPIST, MCSP, HCPC registered
+Graham Morgan, CONSULTANT PHYSIOTHERAPIST, BSc Physiotherapy, MSc Musculoskeletal Medicine, INDEPENDENt physiotherapist PRESCRIBER, INJECTION THERAPIST, MCSP, HCPC registered

 Graham has been working as a Clinical Lead Musculoskeletal Physiotherapist for over a decade now, he is the Clinical Lead for our clinic and acts as a mentor for the majority of the team.
 He has studied to gain an additional masters degree in Musculoskeletal Medicine alongside his previous physiotherapy degree.
 His main specialty is management of complex spinal conditions and he continues to work full time in his advanced clinical practice role with the spinal surgeons in the local NHS trust.
 Graham is a Clinical Lead for the region in management of back pain.
 Part of his role within the clinic involves planning and implementing high level combined physical and cognitive therapies programs for people with persistent spinal pain, he is trained in cognitive functional therapy.
 Graham treats patients with longstanding lower back pain with or without leg symptoms, neck pain with or without arm symptoms, post operative spines and patients who may have developed neurological deficits.
 He is experienced at interpreting spinal imaging as well as recognising when imaging may be required to assist care.
 Graham is also an independent prescriber and an experienced injection therapist and is used to administering steroid and hyaluronic acid such as synvisc and ostenil to help patients manage chronic conditions.

-Niall carter, BSc physiotherapy, msc advanced physiotherapy, independent physiotherapist PRESCRIBER, INJECTION THERAPIST, MCSP, HCPC registered
+Niall carter, CONSULTANT PHYSIOTHERAPIST, BSc physiotherapy, msc advanced physiotherapy, independent physiotherapist PRESCRIBER, INJECTION THERAPIST, MCSP, HCPC registered

 Nial is one of the most qualified and experienced Physiotherapists in the region.
 We are very lucky to have him as part of our team.
 When he is not working at Consortium as one of our Clinical Lead therapists he holds the same role as Graham working as an advanced clinical practicioner in the management of complex spinal conditions within the local spinal surgical team.
 Nial is also a Clinical Lead within our NHS region in the management of persistent back pain.
 Part of his role within the clinic involves planning and implementing high level combined physical and cognitive therapies programs for people with persistent spinal pain.
 Alongside this, he is vastly experienced in managing a wide variety of other musculoskeletal complaints.
 In addition to his two degrees in Physiotherapy he also an independent physiotherapist prescriber aswell as an injection therapist.

-clare haslam bsc physiotherapy, mcsp, pogp, hcpc registereD, MUMMY MOT PRACTICIONER
+clare haslam, CONSULTANT WOMENS HEALTH PHYSIOTHERAPIST, bsc physiotherapy, mcsp, pogp, hcpc registereD, MUMMY MOT PRACTICIONER

-Abi Holt Bsc Physiotherapy, INJECTION THERAPIST, MCSP, HCPC registered
+Abi Holt, CLINICAL LEAD MSK PHYSIOTHERAPIST, Bsc Physiotherapy, INJECTION THERAPIST, MCSP, HCPC registered

 Abi has been working as a Clinical Lead Musculoskeletal Physiotherapist for a number of years now.
 When she is not working at Consortium she is one of the senior staff in the local hospital MSK physiotherapy department while she also works in the local emergency department assessing and managing patients with acute MSK conditions.
 She has gained extensive post graduate training in all aspects of MSK physiotherapy including Injection Therapy.
 She also has a special interest in treating spinal pathology, especially patients with chronic lower back pain.
 Abi works with Molly in heading up our team of Ossur brace fitters where they frequently fit patients with the Unloader One brace to help with knee osteoarthritis.

-Gary Bradley, BSc Physiotherapy, INJECTION THERAPIST, MCSP, HCPC registered
+Gary Bradley, CLINICAL LEAD MSK PHYSIOTHERAPOST, BSc Physiotherapy, INJECTION THERAPIST, MCSP, HCPC registered

 Gary is a Clinical Lead Musculoskeletal Physiotherapist and Injection Therapist.
 He supplements his work at Consortium by working in the East Yorkshire NHS services as a Team Lead MSK Physiotherapist.
 He has a wealth of experience having spent many years working within different facets of musculoskeletal medicine.
 He is skilled at seeing patients with hyper-acute injuries aswell as managing chronic conditions and long term rehab.
 Gary has extensive post graduate training, he spends time at the clinic implementing high level combined physical and cognitive therapies programs for people with persistent spinal pain, he is also trained in cognitive functional therapy.